-Crops to Grow in Season Extenders
+Crops to Grow with Season Extenders

-Selecting the right varieties is very important when season extending.
+Selecting the right varieties

 The days get hotter and longer in the spring so you’ll want to choose cool season crops that are bolt-resistant in the spring.
 In the fall and winter you’re selecting varieties that are cold hardy as the days get colder with shortened daylight.